-One of the questions that come up for visitors is “What to do at night?”
+One of the questions I often get from my private tour guests is “What to do at night?”
 After a day of seeing the sites and having dinner, people often just go back to the hotel to crash and watch TV.

 Instead of watching TV, why not go to the movies?
 And go to the movies in style.